unparalleled-js/docs-1/connectors/dialogflow.md

 The Dialogflow connector uses [Dialogflow API v2](https://cloud.google.com/dialogflow/docs/reference/rest/v2-overview).

 ## Workbot support for Dialogflow
-Currently, Workbot for Teams supports the use of Dialogflow on Workato.
+Currently, Workbot for Slack supports the use of Dialogflow on Workato.

 ## How to connect Dialogflow on Workato
 The Dialogflow connector makes use of the **Client access token**, obtained from the `client email` and `private_key` of the [Google Cloud Platform Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that your Dialogflow agent is associated with.